richlamdev/unbound-adblock/README.md

   - notes:
     - sshpass has potential security concerns, and is not a best practice to use
     - preferred practice is to deploy and utilize SSH keys (assuming minimum Ansible requirements are met)
+    - to install sshpass on Debian based Linux ```sudo apt install sshpass```

 Client:
 - OpenBSD (tested with v7.0)
-- Python3 package installed, if the unbound-adblock role is deployed independently
+- Python3, if the unbound-adblock role is deployed independent of the base role here
 - SSH server enabled
   - non-privilege user access
   - root access